 Called 2017 Email Emily

 Emily is approachable and builds rapport quickly with lay clients.
 She ensures the client fully understands what to expect from a hearing and the outcome following it.
 Her sense of professionalism also facilitates strong relationships with professional clients.
+She currently sits on the committee for West & North Yorkshire Young Resolution and provides regular training and seminars for the legal profession and social workers.

 “Emily was able to work her way through the noise and inconsistencies to pull out the facts and make a solid case and exceeded my expectations.
 This was my first time in court and in addition to the case Emily walked me through the legal steps and put me at ease.
 She always listened and managed to set my mind at ease, even with the thoughts of possible committal to prison.”Client